Indexing and abstracting

 eLibrary.ru

-eLIBRARY.RU – is one of the largest Russian digital libraries of scientific publications, which has a huge search capabilities and information receipt.
+eLIBRARY.RU is one of the largest Russian digital libraries of scientific publications, offering extensive search capabilities and information access.

 Google Scholar